Excel Desktop Add-in

 1. Login to your Flex account

-2. Click Download the Excel Addon
+2. Click Download the Excel Desktop Add-in

 3. Follow the prompts until done and start Excel.